mbernste/mbernste.github.io/_posts/2020-12-29-intrinsic_dimensionality.md

 What exactly is a "space"?
 -------------

-Let's start with a very basic question: what is a space?
+Before jumpting into the dimensionality of spaces, let's first address a very basic question: what is a space?
 According to [Wikipedia](https://en.wikipedia.org/wiki/Space_(mathematics)), a space is a [set](https://en.wikipedia.org/wiki/Set_(mathematics)) of objects with some "structure."
 This definition is extremely general, perhaps even trivial, but I think it deserves emphasizing that a space is, first and foremost, a *set*.
 When we refer to "three-dimensional space", we are in essence describing the set of all *points* in three dimensions.
 As I've said, this may seem trivial at first, but I think it will be an important idea as we move on to describe the concept of "intrinsic dimensionality."

 What is a dimension?
 -------------